-The Victorian Responsible Gambling Foundation’s Prevention Partnership Program aims to help prevent and reduce gambling-related harm within local communities across Victoria.
+The Victorian Responsible Gambling Foundation’s Prevention Partnerships Program aims to help prevent and reduce gambling-related harm within local communities across Victoria.

-The Prevention Partnership Program has been operating since 2014 and has funded a wide range of community-based, not for profit, local government and public health organisations to test new ideas and build evidence for effective practice in the prevention of gambling harm.
+The Prevention Partnerships Program has been operating since 2014 and has funded a wide range of community-based, not-for-profit, local government and public health organisations to test new ideas and build evidence for effective practice in the prevention of gambling harm.

 For more information about the Prevention Partnership Program, please contact:

 Phone (03) 9452 2600